agarciam/RMT_statistical_tests/README.md

-Source code of:

-"Market Beta is not dead: an approach from Random Matrix Theory"

-to be published in Finance Research Letters.
+### Source code of: "Market Beta is not dead: an approach from Random Matrix Theory" (to be published in Finance Research Letters).